welaika/wordless/rtfm/source/_pages/stack/compile.rst

 * ``assets/javascripts/application.js``
 * ``assets/stylesheets/screen.css``

-As far as those files remain *as-is*, the theme will automatically load theme.
+As far as those files remain *as-is*, the theme will automatically load them.

 If you want to edit names and/or paths, you have only to edit WordPress assets enqueueing configurations:

 .. literalinclude:: /../../wordless/theme_builder/vanilla_theme/config/initializers/default_hooks.php
+    :caption: config/initializers/default_hooks.php
     :language: php
     :linenos:
     :emphasize-lines: 6,16